JessicaKagan/Tracker2D/README.md

 - Copies of counters made with the select and paste tools share their counter state until they hit 0
 - Revert tiles are glitchy and sometimes get ignored by the bugs.
 - Large fields and their save/loads may be broken; definite tile corruption in the upper right of large fields.
 They're also really slow.
 - Unknown glitch with tile pointers, used for counters and teleports and such?
+Might be fixed.
 - On Google Chrome, slowed down samples don't play for their entire length; should be fixed in either v44 or v45.

 Tracker2D contains some code released under the MIT License.
 The following block of legalese applies to such: